LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 		<kbd>![](./images/media/MoRE_createCluster4.png)</kbd>

-	5. Verify that the two cluster members have beed added to the cluster.
+	5. Verify that the two cluster members have been added to the cluster.
 	Then click **Next**.

 		<kbd>![](./images/media/MoRE_createCluster5.png)</kbd>